 Please tick the appropriate box next to the question below.
-Yes Not Sure No 17 When working with colleagues do you talk amongst yourselves ignoring the person you are supporting?
-18 Where appropriate and possible do you maintain eye contact when talking to individuals?
-Electronic Communication 19 Are you aware of the implications of information that you post about yourself and others on social media sites?
-20 Do you get permission from individuals before adding any details relating to them (photos, text) on to social media sites?
-21 Are you aware of confidentiality rules connected to your employment and make sure you do not breach them by sharing information about customers/clients on social media without gaining permissions from the individuals and your employer?
-22 Do you carefully consider the impact on others of the posts you add to social media sites?
-23 Do you make sure that your social media comments are written so as not to offend/intimidate/bully?
-24 Are you aware that individuals reading the emails and texts that you send cannot pick up on body language and therefore do you carefully word them to ensure they cannot be misconstrued or offend?
-Empathy and Compassion 25 Are you sensitive to the situations of others?
-26 Do you care about other people's feelings?
-27 Do you make a point of understanding the needs of others?
-28 Are you kind and caring?
-29 Do you identify and respond to the anxieties of others?
-30 Do you appreciate that you have commonalities with others and are therefore not so different?
-Patience 31 Do you not let people or things irritate you?
-32 Are you even tempered with others and remain calm?
-33 Do you avoid showing 'anger', 'bad temper' or 'frustration'?
-34 Do you give people time to undertake a task to the best of their ability?
-Environment 35 Do you consider the physical environment and the impact it can have on others?
+Yes Not Sure No Electronic Communication 17 Are you aware of the implications of information that you post about yourself and others on social media sites?
+18 Do you get permission from individuals before adding any details relating to them (photos, text) on to social media sites?
+19 Are you aware of confidentiality rules connected to your employment and make sure you do not breach them by sharing information about customers/clients on social media without gaining permissions from the individuals and your employer?
+20 Do you carefully consider the impact on others of the posts you add to social media sites?
+21 Do you make sure that your social media comments are written so as not to offend/intimidate/bully?
+22 Are you aware that individuals reading the emails and texts that you send cannot pick up on body language and therefore do you carefully word them to ensure they cannot be misconstrued or offend?
+Empathy and Compassion 23 Are you sensitive to the situations of others?
+24 Do you care about other people's feelings?
+25 Do you make a point of understanding the needs of others?
+26 Are you kind and caring?
+27 Do you identify and respond to the anxieties of others?
+28 Do you avoid showing 'anger', 'bad temper' or 'frustration'?
+29 Do you appreciate that you have commonalities with others and are therefore not so different?
+Patience 30 Do you not let people or things irritate you?
+31 Are you even tempered with others and remain calm?
+32 Do you give people time to undertake a task to the best of their ability?
+Environment 33 Do you consider the physical environment and the impact it can have on others?
+34 Are you willing to make changes to the environment to aid others e.g. move furniture, reduce distractions, lower or raise the temperature, or move somewhere more suitable?

-Please tick the appropriate box next to the question below.
-Yes Not Sure No 36 Are you willing to make changes to the environment to aid others e.g. move furniture, reduce distractions, lower or raise the temperature, or move somewhere more suitable?
-37 Do you ensure there is space for a person to hold confidential discussions in private?
-Learning from past situations 38 Are you willing to learn from past situations?
-39 If someone tells you, you have done something well, do you think of ways to do more of it?
-40 If someone gives you negative feedback do you learn from it and amend your behaviour?
-41 Do you help others to learn from both your own and their mistakes?
+Please tick the appropriate box next to the question Yes Not No below.
+Sure 35 Do you ensure there is space for a person to hold discussions in private?
+Learning from past situations 36 Are you willing to learn from past situations?
+37 If someone tells you, you have done something well, do you think of ways to do more of it?
+38 If someone gives you negative feedback do you learn from it and amend your behaviour?